cloudposse/terraform-aws-components/modules/tfstate-backend/README.md

   available via `remote-state`.
 This means that if you are going to restrict access to some backends, you need to carefully orchestrate what is stored there and ensure that you are not storing information a component needs in a backend it will not have access to.
-Typically, information in the most sensitive accounts, such as `root`, `audit`, and `security`, is nevertheless needed by every account, for example to know where to send audit logs, so it is not obvious and can be counter-intuitive which accounts need access to which backends.
+Typically, information in the most sensitive accounts, such as `root`, `audit`, and `security`, is nevertheless needed by every account, for example, to know where to send audit logs, so it is not obvious and can be counter-intuitive which accounts need access to which backends.
 Plan carefully.

 - Atmos provides separate configuration for Terraform state access via the  `backend` and `remote_state_backend`